-Making the case for going green in 2020
+Making the case for going green in 2020 with the top sustainable building trends and how to implement them on your construction job site.

 The construction industry is as busy as ever.
 Within this booming industry, teams are seeing increasingly more projects going green.
 According to Dodge Data and Analytics’ “World Green Building and Construction Trends 2018” SmartMarket report, nearly 60% of projects will incorporate green construction elements by 2021.